 Opened in 1963, New Waterford Consolidated Hospital is a community hospital that serves New Waterford and surrounding areas.
 It currently has 21 acute care beds and 24 nursing home beds on Waterford Heights, a licensed community long-term care unit.

 As part of the CBRM Health Care Redevelopment Project, New Waterford and the surrounding area will have a new, modern health centre and a 60-bed long-term care home.
 Both will be built on the Breton Education Centre school site, along with a new, modern school, creating a community hub.
 The project also includes 12 (sub-acute) short-stay beds.

 The community hub model (health centre, long-term care home, and school) will create hands-on learning opportunities and new programming for students in health-care related fields.
 It also allows for opportunities to share facilities and maintenance services.

 New health centre

 - A new health centre will replace New Waterford Consolidated Hospital, strengthening primary health services in the area

-- Space for a collaborative family care teams (doctors, nurse practitioners, social workers, dietitians, and other health professionals); 20 new exam rooms and 2 workstations
+- Space for a collaborative family care teams (doctors, nurse practitioners, social workers, dietitians, and other health professionals)

 - Continuing care staff in one location

-- 8 new consultation rooms for physiotherapy, occupational therapy, and nutrition counselling
+- New consultation rooms for physiotherapy, occupational therapy, and nutrition counselling

 - New consultation rooms for counselling, community support teams, and wellness clinics

-- 2 new team work stations for public health services and 3 clinics/consult rooms
+- New team work stations for public health services with clinic/consult rooms

 - Twelve new (sub-acute) short-stay beds for patients who need observation but not in an acute care setting; stays up to 72 hours